Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 Yun Zi the giant panda (Ailuropoda melanoleuca) snarfs down some yummy bamboo at the San Diego Zoo | Photo by Tim Evanson

 Currently, two pandas reside at the zoo – and they’re related!
 In 2012, zoo resident Bai Yun gave birth to Xiao Liwu, a male giant panda.
-They can be observed at Panda Trek, which is near the Giant Panda Research Station inside of the park.
+They can be observed at Panda Trek, which is near the Giant Panda Research Station inside the park.

-Visitors have the option of taking part in the Early Morning with the Pandas feature that’s hosted by the park.
 This allows guests to view the giant pandas before the exhibit even opens, creating a one-of-a-kind and humbling experience in the presence of this compromised species.

-On a personal note, I have to say seeing the pandas was a bit of an anti-climax.
-They were out there eating bamboo in their enclosure and it was interesting to watch.
-Only that it was just as interesting to watch other animals.
-I'm saying that so you don't set your own expectations too high.
+It was just as interesting to watch other animals; I'm saying that so you don't set your expectations too high.
 Keep in mind these are animals - like all others - and that they're special for being so rare outside of China.
 Nothing else.

 Still, panda viewing is definitely a must-do in the San Diego Zoo.
-It's the jewel in the crown of this zoological park and you shouldn't miss it.
+It's the jewel in the crown of this zoological park, and you shouldn't miss it.

 2. See the polar bears

-Three polar bears currently reside within the Conrad Plebys Polar Bear Plunge in the San Diego Zoo.
-The most popular attraction to this area is the underwater viewing room, in which guests can stand and get an as-close-as-possible view of the polar bears who live here.
+The most popular attraction in this area is the underwater viewing room, in which guests can stand and get a close-up view of the polar bears who live there.
 Sometimes, the bears even swim up to say hello to their house guests!

 Polar Bear San Diego

 The pool is also host to interactive polar bear statues, which are great for kids, and a polar bear den that can be explored.
-The polar bears at the San Diego Zoo can also be viewed in the zoo’s tundra habitat when they aren’t living the life and swimming in the pool.
+The polar bears at the San Diego Zoo can also be viewed in the zoo’s tundra habitat when they aren’t living life and swimming in the pool.

 3. Take the Guided Bus tour

 Many visitors like to start their day off with a guided bus tour around the zoo.
 This 35-minute tour takes place in an open-air, double-decker bus that traverses across most regions of the park.
-If you are struggling to make any last-minute decisions about which exhibits to visit, the tour could be very useful!

 From 9:30 in the morning until four o’clock in the afternoon, the tour gives guests an inclusive look at the zoo.
 At noon each day, a Spanish-language variation of the tour is available.
 This is a great way to see most of the park without having to put the footwork in yourself.